kyma-project/api-gateway/docs/user/troubleshooting-guides/03-40-api-rule-troubleshooting.md

 ## Service defined in APIRule is on the block list
 #### Cause

-The following APIRule has the `istio-ingressgateway` service specified:
+The following APIRule has the `istio-ingressgateway` Service specified:

 ```yaml
 spec: